Cubic and Quartic integrals for geodesic flow on 2-torus via system of Hydrodynamic type: Preparations

 Moreover it is remarkable fact that the system (2) can be written in Riemann invariants: where $r_i$ are just critical values of $F_n$ on the circular fibres.
 Therefore for $r_i$ one has the following

 Notice that roots of $\hat G_n$ could be $\pm i$ then the Riemann invariant $r_i$ would have singularity.
 However this does not happen by the following lemma and its corollary.
-Notice that both statements are invariantly formulated but to prove it we use the model (c).
+Notice that both statements are invariantly formulated but for the proof we use the model (c).

 \begin{lemma} {\it Assume $F_n$ is divisible by $H$ for a point on ${\mathbb T}^2$.
 Then $F_n$ can be represented globally as $F_n=HF_{n-2}$.
 Saying differently if $F_n$ is irreducible integral then $F_n$ is not divisible by $H$ for any point.} \end{lemma} \begin{proof} This follows in fact from two identities found by Kolokoltsov in \cite{kol} for conformal model (c).
-Write $F_n$ and $H$ in a complex way as follows It is proved in \cite{kol} that $A_0$ and $A_n$ are holomorphic and thus must be constant on the torus.
+Write $F_n$ and $H$ in a complex way as follows It is shown in \cite{kol} that the functions $A_0$ and $A_n$ are holomorphic and thus must be constant on the torus.
 Therefore if $F_n$ is divisible by $H$ at some point on the torus then $A_0,A_n$ must vanish at this point and hence everywhere on the torus $A_0=A_n=0$ .
-The claim follows. \end{proof} \begin{corollary} {\it For irreducible $F_n$, write the $G_n$ to be derivative of $F_n$ with respect to the fibre, then $G_n$ is not divisible by $H$.
+The claim follows. \end{proof} \begin{corollary} {\it For irreducible $F_n$, write the $G_n$ to be derivative of $F_n$ with respect to the fibre, then $G_n$ is not divisible by $H$ for any point on ${\mathbb T}^2$.
 In other words $\pm i$ are never among the roots of $\hat G_n$.}

 \end{corollary} \begin{proof}

 We shall use the coordinates (c) for the proof: In complex notations $p,\bar{p}$ one has